MicrosoftDocs/learn/learn-pr/bicep/deploy-resources-different-scopes/includes/2-understand-deployment-scopes.md

 Whichever model you follow, by understanding the various levels of the hierarchy, you can start to apply flexible controls on how your Azure environment is used and managed.
 By using Bicep, you can manage these controls with all the benefits of infrastructure as code.

 > [!NOTE]
 > There are also some other resources that are deployed to specific scopes. *Extension resources* are deployed to the scope of another Azure resource.
-For example, a resource lock is an extension resource, which is deployed onto a resource like a storage account.
+For example, a resource lock is an extension resource, which is deployed to a resource such as a storage account.

 You're already familiar with deploying resources into resource groups, so let's look at the other scopes for deployment.